alustan/alustan/README.md

 > The `destroy` script should be `omitted` if when CRD is being finalized (deleted from git repository) you don't wish to destroy your infrastructure

+**Sample [deploy](https://github/alustan/infrastructure/setup/cmd/deploy/main.go) and [destroy](https://github/alustan/infrastructure/setup/cmd/destroy/main.go) script in GO**

 ```yaml
 scripts:
   deploy: deploy
   destroy: destroy -c

 ```
-- `postDeploy` is an additional flexibility tool given to Infra Engineers to write a custom script that will be run by the controller and output stored in status field.
+- `postDeploy` is an additional flexibility tool given to Infra Engineers to write a custom script that will be run by the controller and `output` stored in status field.

-> An example implementation was writing a custom GO script [aws-resource]() (could be any scripting language) that reaches out to aws api and retrieves metadata and status of cloud resources with a specific tag and subsequently stores the output in the CRD `postDeployOutput` status field.
+> An example implementation was written a custom GO script [aws-resource]() (could be any scripting language) that reaches out to aws api and retrieves metadata and status of cloud resources with a specific tag and subsequently stores the output in the CRD `postDeployOutput` status field.

 > The script expects two argument `workspace` and `region` and the values are supposed to be retrieved from env variables specified by users in this case `TF_VAR_workspace` and `TF_VAR_region`